ajakubek/python-llist/docs/index.rst

    .. method:: pop()

-      Remove and return an element from the right side of the list.
+      Remove and return an element's value from the right side of the list.

    .. method:: popleft()

-      Remove and return an element from the left side of the list.
+      Remove and return an element's value from the left side of the list.

    .. method:: popright()

-      Remove and return an element from the right side of the list (synonymous with :meth:`pop`).
+      Remove and return an element's value from the right side of the list (synonymous with :meth:`pop`).

    .. method:: remove(node)

       Remove *node* from the list.
+Returns *node's* value.

       Raises :exc:`TypeError` if *node* is not of type :class:`DLListNode`.